-The Republic of Uganda, located on an area of 241,040 km², is a landlocked country in East Africa with approximately 35 million inhabitants.
+The Republic of Uganda, located in East Africa, is a country nearly twice the size of England with approximately 35 million inhabitants.
 The capital of Uganda is Kampala.
 Uganda is bordered by southern Sudan to the north, Kenya to the east, Tanzania to the south, Rwanda to the southwest, and the Democratic Republic of the Congo to the west.
 The borders with Kenya and Tanzania partly run through Lake Victoria.

 After independence from the UK, Uganda was initially conceived as a one-party system but has recently opened up to democratization.
 Official languages are English and Swahili.
 In the autonomous kingdom of Buganda, Luganda is also spoken.
 Another 40 languages are used in everyday life.

 Uganda is also called the "Pearl (or Switzerland) of Africa".
 Winston Churchill called Uganda the "Pearl of Africa" more than 100 years ago.
 Visitors will soon realize why this is so.

 Uganda has a wide range of different landscapes that characterize the country.
 From arid East African savannas, dense, tangled jungles and rainforests, to rugged and idyllic mountain ranges, Elysian lakes and the legendary River Nile (the longest river on earth - 6650km long), Uganda has it all.